Dispersionless integrable hierarchies and GL(2,R) geometry: Concluding remarks

 \item Interesting generalisations of involutive $GL(2, \bbbr)$ structures arise in the context of integrable hierarchies whose characteristic varieties are {\it elliptic curves}.
 For instance, the first two equations of the dispersionless Pfaff-Toda hierarchy \cite{Takasaki} are of the form (see \cite{Z2})

 Here $F$ is a function on the 4-dimensional manifold $M$ with coordinates $x, y, t, z$.
 The characteristic variety of this system is a complete intersection of two quadrics in $\mathbb{P}^3$:

-It specifies a field of elliptic curves in the projectivised cotangent bundle $\mathbb{P} T^*M$.
-This field will automatically be involutive.
-The geometry of such structures is yet unclear, primarily due to the lack of a naturally adapted connection (the corresponding elliptic curves have non-constant $j$-invariants). \end{itemize}
+This specifies a field of elliptic curves in the projectivised cotangent bundle $\mathbb{P} T^*M$, recall that the genus $g$ of a nonsingular complete intersection of two nonsingular surfaces of degrees $d, e$ in $\mathbb{P}^3$ equals $g=\frac{1}{2}de(d+e-4)+1$, see e.g. \cite{Hartshorne}, Chapter 2, exercise 8.4 (g).
+For $d=e=2$ this gives $g=1$.
+The geometry of such structures is yet unclear, primarily due to the lack of a naturally adapted connection (analogous to $GL(2, \bbbr)$ connection) compatible with the above family of elliptic curves in the spirit of (\ref{K}) (indeed, any such connection would automatically preserve all scalar differential invariants of the curves, however, their $j$-invariants are non-constant). \end{itemize}